Asian Services in Action, Inc. (Asia) logo

 Visit Asian Services in Action, Inc. (Asia)

-Doctor's Verdict on Asian Services in Action, Inc. (Asia)
+Research Note on Asian Services in Action, Inc. (Asia)

-ASIA is best for immigrant and refugee entrepreneurs in Northeast Ohio seeking small microloans combined with integrated social and legal support services.
+ASIA is profile signals for immigrant and refugee entrepreneurs in Northeast Ohio seeking small microloans combined with integrated social and legal support services.
 The critical caveat is that lending is a supplementary program within a broader non-profit health and human services mission—borrowers should expect limited loan products and should contact ASIA directly to confirm current lending availability, loan sizes, and terms, as these details are not prominently featured on their website.

 • Immigrant and refugee entrepreneurs seeking microloans with cultural competency and language support